-Something most people will ask when the approach therapy and understandably.
-It can be a big financial commitment for people as well as time is when we are all so business.
+Something most people ask when starting therapy and understandably.
+It can be a big commitement both emotionally and financially.
 However, this is a difficult questions to answer because everyone is different.
-It may a short term piece of work over a few weeks or a longer term course of treatment over a period of months.
+It may be a short term piece of work over a few weeks or a longer term course of treatment over a period of months.
 Treatment is goal focused working towards an end point.
 This end point might be when goals have been achieved or the individual is feeling “better” and ready to end this process.
 Regular review and discussion about progress is incorporated into treatment to ensure we are still working together in a way that is helpful.

 It can be helpful, at least initially, to have sessions weekly.
 This helps to keep focused and motivated on the problem we are working on together.
 However, I will always work with the individual to put together a plan that works for them.
 It can always be helpful to space sessions as treatment progresses or we are working towards ending.
 This allows time for consolidation of what we have covered; problem solve areas that arise which still cause difficulty and build confidence to feel ready to go forward without the sessions.